lancechincodes/lancechincodes/README.md

 With experience in instructing programming workshops and engineering courses in my free time, I've also developed an aptitude for leading team environments.
 I've found teaching not only to be a fulfilling hobby but an excellent contributor to my growth as a compassionate and perceptive leader.

-Currently, I am solving coding challenges, learning React Native to build mobile apps, building an exciting educational social media platform, and actively seeking full-stack software engineering positions!
+Currently, I am solving coding challenges, learning Angular, building an exciting educational social media platform, and actively seeking full-stack software engineering positions!

 [![Personal Website](https://img.shields.io/badge/-personal%20website-white?style=for-the-badge)](https://lancechincodes.github.io/portfolio/)